-- (4) The head of a law enforcement agency or entity establishing a protection zone under this section, or his or her designee, must report the establishment of such protection zone via e-mail to the commission's Division of Law Enforcement, Boating and Waterways Section, and to the appropriate United States Coast Guard Sector Command having responsibility over the water body, at least 72 hours before establishment of the protection zone.
-Such report must include the reasons for the protection zone, the portion of the water body or water bodies which will be included in the protection zone, and the duration of the protection zone.
-No later than 72 hours after the end of the protection zone period, the head of the law enforcement agency or entity, or his or her designee, must report via e-mail to the commission's Division of Law Enforcement, Boating and Waterways Section, the details of all citations issued for violating the protection zone. - (5) This section applies only to launch services, reentry services, or the recovery of spaceflight assets occurring or originating within spaceport territory, as defined in s.
+Intracoastal Waterway, except as necessary during the transport of spaceflight assets to or from port or during exigent circumstances. - establishing a protection zone under this section, or his or her designee, must report the establishment of such protection zone via e-mail to the commission's Division of Law Enforcement, the protection zone period, the head of the law enforcement agency or entity, or his or her designee, must report via e-mail to the commission's Division of Law Enforcement, Boating and Waterways Section, the details of all citations issued for violating the protection zone.